Quantum algebra from generalized q-Hermite polynomials: Realization of the quantum algebra

 where $\nu=\alpha+\frac{1}{2}$.
-This leads to an explicit expressions for the generators $\{b\;,b^+\;,N\}$ of the $q$-deformed Calogero-Vasiliev Oscillator algebra(see \cite{Macfarlane,Macfarlane1}) .
-In particular, Macfarlane in \cite{Macfarlane} has shown that if $\nu= \frac{p-1}{2}$, this oscillator realises the q-deformed parabose oscillator of order $p$. \end{rem}
+This leads to explicit expressions for the generators $\{b\;,b^+\;,N\}$ of the $q$-deformed Calogero$-$Vasiliev Oscillator algebra (see \cite{Macfarlane,Macfarlane1}) .
+In particular, Macfarlane in \cite{Macfarlane} has shown that if $\nu= \frac{p-1}{2}$, this oscillator realises the $q$-deformed para-Bose oscillator of order $p$. \end{rem}

+{\bf ACKNOWLEDGMENTS.} The authors would like to express their sincere thanks to the anonymous referee for a very careful reading of the manuscript and useful suggestions, leading to Theorem 3.4, which has grately improved the quality of the paper.
+This project was supported by King Faisal University under Research Grant $\#$RG186116.